 Managed filer solutions

-You can easily mount Cloud Filestore file shares on Compute Engine VMs.
-Cloud Filestore is also tightly integrated with Google Kubernetes Engine so your containers can reference the same shared data.
+You can easily mount Filestore file shares on Compute Engine VMs.
+Filestore is also tightly integrated with Google Kubernetes Engine so your containers can reference the same shared data.

 For more information follow these links:

-- Dynamically provision GKE storage from Cloud Filestore using the NFS-Client provisioner
+- Dynamically provision GKE storage from Filestore using the NFS-Client provisioner

-- Cloud Filestore powers high-performance storage for ClioSoft's design management platform
+- Filestore powers high-performance storage for ClioSoft's design management platform

 NetApp Cloud Volumes

-NetApp Cloud Volumes Service for Google Cloud Platform is a fully-managed cloud-native storage service that is integrated in the GCP console, with seamless billing and support from Google.
+NetApp Cloud Volumes Service for Google Cloud is a fully-managed cloud-native storage service that is integrated in the Google Cloud console, with seamless billing and support from Google.

 There's no need to rewrite apps as Cloud Volumes provides POSIX compliance shares required by a broad range of file-based workloads including web and rich media content, used across many industries such as Oil & Gas, EDA, and Media & Entertainment.

-With three service levels—standard, premium, and extreme—that you can change on demand, Cloud Volumes Service for Google Cloud Platform delivers the right performance fit for your workload, without impacting availability of your workloads.
-NetApp can also help sync your data between On-Premises and Cloud Volumes Service for Google Cloud Platform.
+With three service levels—standard, premium, and extreme—that you can change on demand, Cloud Volumes Service for Google Cloud delivers the right performance fit for your workload, without impacting availability of your workloads.
+NetApp can also help sync your data between On-Premises and Cloud Volumes Service for Google Cloud.

 For more information, follow these links:

-Elastifile simplifies enterprise storage and data management on GCP and across hybrid clouds.
-Elastifile delivers cost-effective, high-performance parallel access to global data while maintaining strict consistency powered by a dynamically scalable, distributed file system with intelligent object tiering.
+Elastifile (acquired by Google Cloud) simplifies enterprise storage and data management on Google Cloud and across hybrid clouds.
+Elastifile delivers cost-effective, high-performance parallel access to global data while maintaining strict consistency powered by a dynamically scalable, distributed file system.
 With Elastifile, existing NFS applications and NAS workflows can run in the cloud without requiring refactoring, yet retain the benefits of enterprise data services (high availability, compression, deduplication, replication, and so on).
 Native integration with Google Kubernetes Engine allows seamless data persistence, portability, and sharing for containerized workloads.

 Elastifile is deployable and scalable at the push of a button.
 It lets you create and expand file system infrastructure easily and on-demand, ensuring that storage performance and capacity always align with your dynamic workflow requirements.
 As an Elastifile cluster expands, both metadata and I/O performance scale linearly.
 This scaling allows you to enhance and accelerate a broad range of data-intensive workflows, including high-performance computing, analytics, cross-site data aggregation, DevOps, and many more.
 As a result, Elastifile is a great fit for use in data-centric industries such as life sciences, electronic design automation (EDA), oil and gas, financial services, and media and entertainment.

 Elastifile’s CloudConnect capability enables granular, bidirectional data transfer between any POSIX file system and Cloud Storage.
 To optimize performance and minimize costs, CloudConnect ensures that data is compressed and deduplicated before transfer and sends changes only after the initial data synchronization.
-When leveraged for hybrid cloud deployments, CloudConnect allows you to efficiently load data into Cloud Storage from any on-premises NFS file system, delivering a cost-effective way to bring data to GCP.
-When leveraged in GCP, CloudConnect enables cost-optimized data tiering between an Elastifile file system and Cloud Storage.
+When leveraged for hybrid cloud deployments, CloudConnect allows you to efficiently load data into Cloud Storage from any on-premises NFS file system, delivering a cost-effective way to bring data to Google Cloud.
+When leveraged in Google Cloud, CloudConnect enables cost-optimized data tiering between an Elastifile file system and Cloud Storage.

 For more information, follow these links:

-- Deploy Elastifile File System by using GCP Marketplace
+- Deploy Elastifile File System by using Google Cloud Marketplace

-- Deploy Elastifile Service by using GCP Marketplace
+- Deploy Elastifile Service by using Google Cloud Marketplace

 Panzura is a leader in managing unstructured data in the cloud.
-Enterprises in media and entertainment, genomics, life sciences, healthcare, oil and gas, financial services, and more choose Panzura Freedom NAS to consolidate their data islands into a single source of truth in Google Cloud Platform (GCP) without sacrificing performance or application rewrites.
-By consolidating unstructured data (NFS, SMB, and Object) into GCP, you can gain access to all your data, collaborate on this data, and analyze and control it for compliance.
+Enterprises in media and entertainment, genomics, life sciences, healthcare, oil and gas, financial services, and more choose Panzura Freedom NAS to consolidate their data islands into a single source of truth in Google Cloud without sacrificing performance or application rewrites.
+By consolidating unstructured data (NFS, SMB, and Object) into Google Cloud, you can gain access to all your data, collaborate on this data, and analyze and control it for compliance.

 Panzura CloudFS underpins the Freedom Family and is a scale-out, distributed file system built for the cloud.
 It incorporates intelligent file services backed by 26 patents.
 The Freedom product family cost-effectively allows you to address the following use cases: cloud migration, global collaboration, and search and analytics.

-Together, Panzura Freedom and GCP enable IT leaders to:
+Together, Panzura Freedom and Google Cloud enable IT leaders to: